purpleleaves007/purpleleaves007.github.io/_pages/about.md

   <ul>

+  <li> 025.08: 🎉🎉 Two Papers accepted by IEEE Globecom 2025.
+Congrats to Yelin Wei and Jian Liu!</li>
   <li> 2024.09: 🎉🎉 One Demo Paper about WiFi-based Malicious Camera Detection accepted by **ACM Mobicom**.
 Congrats to Myself!</li>
   <li> 2025.03: 🎉🎉 One Paper about Watermark Updating accepted by IEEE ICME 2025.
 Congrats to Yanyan Liu!</li>
   <li> 2025.03: 🎉🎉 One Paper about WiFi-based domain adaption gesture recognition accepted by IEEE IOTJ.
 Congrats to Huan Yan!</li>